fbpx

 Third Stage

-• Obeying more complicated commands in sentences introducing prepositions and adjectives.
+• Children learn to obey more complicated commands in sentences, incorporating prepositions and adjectives.

-• Making incident-oriented lessons with two to three sentences to prepare the child to answer WH question forms.
-Who, What, Where, When (time and situation), Why and How.
+• Incident-oriented lessons comprising two to three sentences are used to prepare the child to answer WH question forms: Who, What, Where, When (time and situation), Why, and How.

-• Training the child on speech reading, listening, speech correction, comprehension and visual memory.
+• Training includes speech reading, listening, speech correction, comprehension, and visual memory.

 Fourth Stage

-• Prayer and recitation of verses and National songs on their own.
+• Children engage in prayer and recitation of verses and singing the National song.

-Page 2: Information directly connected to the incident.
+✓Part 2: Provides information directly connected to the incident.

-Page 3: Abstract information or indirectly connected with the incident.
+✓Part 3: Includes abstract information that is indirectly connected to the incident.

-• The lessons are made more informative so that the deaf child acquires more academic knowledge than the normal child of that age.
-This helps the deaf child to be accepted by the teacher as well as peers in the normal school.
+• The lessons are designed to be informative and interesting, so that the deaf child can acquire more academic knowledge than a typical child of the same age.
+This approach helps the deaf child to integrate successfully in a regular school setting.

-• Training the child to answer the questions starting with filling up the blanks and choose and write.
+• The child is trained to answer questions, starting with filling in the blanks and progressing to choose and write.

-• Playing games with normal children to develop alertness.
+• Games are played with typically developing children to develop alertness.

-• Playing indoor and outdoor games to develop team spirit.
+• Both indoor and outdoor games are conducted to inculcate team spirit.

 Fifth Stage